-Honestly, being forced to stay put, drink soup, and watch Netflix has been much need.
+Honestly, being forced to stay put, drink soup, and watch Netflix has been much needed.
 Sometimes, I need to remind myself to just slow down.
-And I have a real excuse to sleep for 10 hours.
+Now I have a real excuse to sleep for 10 hours.

-It turns out that Lillian's Cheesecake was actually called Betty's Cheesecake, LOL!
+It turns out that Lillian's Cheesecake was actually called Betty's Cheesecake.
+LOL!
 And it is stupid easy to make.
-The recipe was passed down to her from an old neighbor, I believe.
+I believe the recipe was passed down to her from an old neighbor.
 You know its a great recipe if it keeps getting passed down from person to person.
-Food is so great isn't?
-Connecting people and all.
+Food is so great isn't it?
+You know, Connecting people and all.
 I don't know who Betty is, but I'm really thankful that she passed it down to Lillian and then she passed it down to me!
 Now I'm passing it on to you!
 Does this make it Kristina's Cheesecake?

 1. They bake quicker.

 2. You don't need to worry about the surface cracking.